SharifRuman/Lab1/README.md

 For this Lab 1 project I built a flask web application to search book and find details about books from postgres database.

 ##### Python Requirments:
- Markup : 1.
-Flask
+1. Flask
 2. psycopg2
 3. werkzeug

 ##### Tables: